MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-application-initialization.md

 #### Modifications to application level web.config

-Using the instance of Notepad that has the application-level web.config open, remove the **remapManagedRequestsTo** attribute from the &lt;applicationInitialization&gt; element.
-The &lt;applicationInitialization&gt; configuration section should now look like this configuration snippet.
+Using the instance of Notepad that has the application-level web.config open, remove the **remapManagedRequestsTo** attribute from the `<applicationInitialization>` element.
+The `<applicationInitialization>` configuration section should now look like this configuration snippet.

 [!code-xml[Main](iis-80-application-initialization/samples/sample11.xml)]

-Because the &lt;applicationInitialization&gt; element no longer defines a Url to remap requests to, add a set of Url Rewrite rules.
+Because the `<applicationInitialization>` element no longer defines a Url to remap requests to, add a set of Url Rewrite rules.
 Next, add a rewrite rule that explicitly maps requests made to "default.aspx", as well as "/" to route to "Startup.htm".
 Two rules are needed because the Url Rewrite Module doesn't "know" about how default documents work.
 Since "/" equates to "default.aspx" in ASP.NET applications, you need two Url Rewrite rules - one rule for each Url variation.

 The new rules are shown in bold below.
 Alternatively you can uncomment the pre-populated Url Rewrite rules under the "Exercise 2 - Step 2 Mapping Requests to the Home Page" comment in the web.config file.